janko/rodauth-rails/README.md

 ### Rodauth instance

-In some cases you might need to use Rodauth more programmatically, and perform Rodauth operations outside of the request context. rodauth-rails gives you the ability to retrieve the Rodauth instance:
+In some cases you might need to use Rodauth more programmatically, and perform Rodauth operations outside of the request context. rodauth-rails gives you a helper method for building a Rodauth instance:

 ```rb
 rodauth = Rodauth::Rails.rodauth # or Rodauth::Rails.rodauth(:admin)